This Lab Contributes to Course Objectives: 2, 3, 4, 5, 8

 Part 1: Connect

-You will connect to your data on the Data Source Page following these steps:
+Connect to your data on the Data Source Page following these steps:

 Establish a connection